Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Experiment Setup

 \subsection{Evaluation Metric}

 DST is primarily evaluated using joint goal accuracy (JGA).
-JGA is defined as the percentage of turns where the predicted dialogue state exactly matches the ground-truth~\cite{dstc2}.
-We also report the Slot-F1, which is the slot-level F1 measure of the predicted dialogue states.
-We also report the false positive rate (FPR) and false negative rate (FNR) for some results.
-We use ROC-AUC (Area Under the Receiver Operating Characteristics Curve) to evaluate the calibration of the confidence scores at the slot-value level.
+JGA is defined as the percentage of turns where the predicted dialogue state exactly matches the ground-truth~\cite{dstc2, fga}.
+Additionally, we report the Slot-F1 score, which measures the slot-level F1 performance.
+We also analyze false positive rate (FPR) and false negative rate (FNR) for certain results.
+FPR and FNR are defined as the percentage of turns containing false positive and false negative slots, respectively.
+Let $X$ be the number of turns containing at least one false positive slot.
+Let $Y$ be the number of turns containing at least one false negative slot.
+Then, FPR and FNR are defined as $\operatorname{FPR}=\frac{100X}{T}$ and $\operatorname{FNR}=\frac{100Y}{T}$, where $T$ is the total number of turns in the dataset.